Fabian Hamilton

 Fabian Uziell-Hamilton (born 12 April 1955) is a British Labour Party politician who has been the Member of Parliament (MP) for Leeds North East since 1997.
-He was appointed Shadow Minister for Peace and Disarmament in November 2016.
+He served as Shadow Minister for Peace and Disarmament from November 2016 to September 2023.

-Education and early career
+Early life and career

-Fabian Uziell-Hamilton was born in London to a British Jewish family.
+Fabian Uziell-Hamilton was born on 12 April 1955 in London to a British Jewish family.
 His grandfather was a rabbi.
 His father Mario, a solicitor, and his mother Adrianne, a judge, were members of the Liberal Party, for which his father was several times an election candidate.

 He was educated at Brentwood School in Essex where he participated in the school's dramatic productions, playing a minor role in the Shakespeare play Julius Caesar alongside Douglas Adams and Griff Rhys Jones.
 He then attended the University of York where he was awarded a Bachelor of Arts degree.